fallen-icarus/cardano-loans/README.md

 "Efficiency" has a very different meaning to software developers and economists.
-In their quest for efficiency as defined by software developers, contemporary DApp developers sacrifice the very thing that make something economically efficient: *the ability for users to explicity express their own preferences.* If Cardano's DeFi **economy** is ever going to reach its full potential, DApp developers need to start considering efficiency as defined by economists.
+In their quest for efficiency as defined by software developers, contemporary DApp developers sacrifice the very thing that makes something economically efficient: *the ability for users to explicity express their own preferences.* If Cardano's DeFi **economy** is ever going to reach its full potential, DApp developers need to start considering efficiency as defined by economists.